Spanish 'militant sympathizer' arrested in Basilan

 Basilan has long been a stronghold of the Abu Sayyaf, which was founded in the 1990s with the help of Al-Qaeda founder Osama Bin Laden.

-Militants loyal to the Islamic State (ISIS) group, including Abu Sayyaf members, attacked the southern city of Marawi in May last year in what authorities said was part of a campaign to establish a Southeast Asian caliphate for ISIS.
+Militants loyal to the Islamic State group, including Abu Sayyaf members, attacked the southern city of Marawi in May last year in what authorities said was part of a campaign to establish a Southeast Asian caliphate for IS.

 The Marawi siege lasted for 5 months and left more than 1,100 people dead and half the city in ruins.